 Employee engagement leads to a deeper connection from the employees towards their place of business.
 They feel closer to the successes and failures of the business and are more invested in their organization.

 “If COVID-19 has created one positive thing for businesses, it’s opportunity”, said Executive Coach, Dominic Monkhouse of Monkhouse & Company.
 “Companies need to treat this pandemic as an accelerator; the one thing they have been looking for to pivot, re-evaluate or simply get things done.
 When the going gets tough, attitude trumps everything”.

 There are more opportunities than ever for staff to redefine the ‘new normal’ through learning skills that will enable them to work more effectively to gain training in areas that can benefit the business going forward.
 It can even have a lasting impact on the digital transformation of your company.

 But it’s not just employees that can learn from this experience – businesses that understand how to get the most from remote staff will be able to thrive as we all adapt to a new way of working.
-One way they can do this successfully is understanding what staff need in order to work to their best ability and supporting them.
+One way they can do this successfully is by understanding what staff needs in order to work to their best ability and supporting them.